 Section 16(a) of the Exchange Act requires our directors and executive officers and persons who own more than 10% of a registered class of our equity securities to file reports of ownership of, and transactions in, our equity securities with the SEC.
-Based on a review of the copies of these reports, and on written representations from our reporting persons, we believe that all such reports were timely filed, except that, due to administrative error, Marschall Runge was four days late in reporting an open market purchase of common stock.
+Based on a review of the copies of these reports, and on written representations from our reporting persons, we believe that all such reports were timely filed, except that certain shares that are held in trust by Ms. Hedley for the benefit of her family members, were inadvertently omitted from her original, timely Form 3.